Ragtime · Blues · Hot Piano

 TAPR

-They All Played Ragtime — Rudi Blesh and Harriet Janis, Alfred A. Knopf, New York, (Hardcover) 1950, 338 pp.
+They All Played Ragtime — by Rudi Blesh and Harriet Janis, Alfred A. Knopf, New York, (Hardcover) 1950, 338 pp.

 AM